it-dept-cis/RABET-V-Pilot/docs/source/Activities/Testing_Rules_Determination.md

 ##### Environment Management Maturity

-How mature are the technology provider’s processes for environment management (e.g., configuration hardening, patching, and updating)?
+How mature are the RTP’s processes for environment management (e.g., configuration hardening, patching, and updating)?

 This uses the SAMM Environment Management score with 3 ranges.
 The scores ranges below are just placeholders until more accurate score ranges can be determined.